 One common choice is to share openly about the cause of our loved ones death.
 Others choose to delay such open disclosure.
 When we are ready the choice is always ours.
 Regardless, share the joy of speaking about your child to your family and friends who want to support you.
 The cause of death does not define the sum of your child’s life.
 Remember and honor the precious life of your child, focusing on their accomplishments and aspirations.

 This brochure sponsored by The Katrina Tagget Memorial Foundation

 in loving memory of Katrina “Kara” Tagget,

-daughter of Sara & David, and brother of Blake
+daughter of Sara & David, and sister of Blake

 © 2016 The Compassionate Friends, USA